feysalaf/Simplistic-Timer/README.md

 * Red Circle Timer

-Both timers have different aesthetic styles.
+Both timers have different aesthetic styles and are made entirely using typescript and svg.
+This allows for pixel perfect scaling and smooth animations.
 They are meant to be used as a component in other angular projects.
 <p align="center">
   <img src="https://github.com/feysalaf/Simplistic-Timer/blob/master/docs/readme/SimplisticTimer.png" width="1920" height="550"  title="hover text">
 </p>